 If that comes as a surprise to you, you’re not alone.
-Truth is, “renters insurance” doesn’t exactly sound like insurance for your phone, bike, jewelry, and clothes, both in and out of your home.
+The truth is, “renters insurance” doesn’t exactly sound like insurance for your phone, bike, jewelry, and clothes, both in and out of your home.

 It’s no wonder a sizable chunk of renters are uninsured.
 According to the most recent Insurance Information Institute consumer survey, 57% of US renters have renters insurance.
-While that means that four in 10 tenants aren’t protected by renters coverage, as recently as 2018, only 42% were insured.
+While that means that four in 10 tenants still aren’t protected by renters insurance, the numbers have risen since 2018 when only 42% were insured.

-Perhaps more people are turning on to renters insurance because it turns out that it comes with tons of hidden benefits when it comes to renters insurance, especially for college students venturing out on their own for the first time.
+Perhaps more people are turning onto renters insurance because it comes with tons of hidden benefits, especially for college students venturing out on their own for the first time.

 So we did your homework for you, and answered your most common questions around getting renters insurance in college.
 Here’s what’s covered:

 - What is renters insurance, anyway?